carrieforde/carrieforde-gatsby/src/content/posts/webpack-wordpress.md

 Each key in the entry object can take either a string, or an array.
 To keep our JavaScript files tidy and strictly JavaScript, I have converted the `frontend` entry to an array and added it here.
 Additionally, I updated the CSS plugin to use the `[name]` placeholder: `new MiniCssExtractPlugin({ filename: '[name].css' })`.

 <cf-alert type="tip">
-  If you’re using React in your theme, you may want to considering adding <code>babel-polyfill</code> so you can support IE11.
+  If you’re using React in your theme, you may want to consider adding <code>babel-polyfill</code> so you can support IE11.
 Babel suggests adding it as the first item of your frontend entry's array.
 </cf-alert>

 ### Finishing touches